ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Use of Keying Material Exporters

 WebTransport over HTTP/3 supports the use of TLS keying material exporters
-{{!RFC5705}}.
+{{!RFC8446, Section 7.5}}.
 Since the underlying QUIC connection may be shared by multiple WebTransport sessions, WebTransport defines its own mechanism for deriving a TLS exporter that separates keying material for different sessions.
 If the user requests an exporter for a given WebTransport session with a specified